Eclectic-Sheep/sheeprl/README.md

 > 3. How to [work with steps](https://github.com/Eclectic-Sheep/sheeprl/blob/main/howto/work_with_steps.md)
 > 4. How to [select observations](https://github.com/Eclectic-Sheep/sheeprl/blob/main/howto/select_observations.md)
 >
-> Moreover, there are other useful documents in the [`howto` folder](https://github.com/Eclectic-Sheep/sheeprl/tree/main/howto), which contain some guidance on how to properly use the framework.
+> Moreover, there are other useful documents in the [`howto` folder](https://github.com/Eclectic-Sheep/sheeprl/tree/main/howto), these documents contain some guidance on how to properly use the framework.

 ### :chart_with_upwards_trend: Check your results